South African contract law: Contract and quasi-contract

 Another source of obligations is quasi-contract, in which rights and duties arise from something other than consensus.
 One example is unjustified enrichment, which occurs when wealth shifts from one person's patrimony to another's without legal justification.
 Where a party transfers an asset to another in performance of a contract that is for some reason invalid, the shift of wealth is without good cause (or sine causa), and an enrichment action for the restitution of the asset lies.
 The other main types of quasi-contract are negotiorum gestio and indebiti solutio.

-Contract and the law of property
+Contract and property law

-Many commercial transactions involve both the law of obligations and the law of property, and so have both proprietary and obligationary or contractual elements.
+Many commercial transactions involve both the law of obligations and property law, and so have both proprietary and obligationary elements.
 A contract of sale, for instance, obliges the seller to deliver the thing being sold to the buyer.
-As such, it is the causa, or underlying reason, for the subsequent transfer of ownership.
+As such, it is the causa traditionis, or underlying reason, for the subsequent transfer of ownership.
 It does not, however, effect the transfer, which is accomplished by the real agreement (the concurring intentions of the parties to make and receive transfer of ownership).
 If the underlying contract is invalid, ownership nonetheless passes, because South African law adheres to the abstract rather than the causal system of transfer.
 The transferor, however, generally has the option of a restitutionary action to recover the property.